-Do not want to tell the dealer you have a car you would like to trade until you've agreed on the purchase price of the vehicle you want to buy.
-Most dealers automatically assume your trading a car.
-So stick to your guns, stay in control, and don't bring it up until you're ready.
+Do not tell the dealer you have a car you would like to trade until you've agreed on the purchase price of the vehicle you want to buy.
+Most dealers automatically assume you're trading a car.
+So stick to your guns, stay in control, and don't bring it up your trade until you're ready.

 Always look at the car buying process and the trade in process as two separate transactions.
 This will make it harder for a dealer to attempt to rip you off on your trade.